The Carbon Cycle: What Goes Around, Comes Around

 The Forest Carbon Cycle Game

 You can't see the carbon flowing through the image of the forest carbon cycle above, but taking on the role of a carbon atom moving through a forest carbon cycle will help you understand how carbon atoms move around the Earth' system.
 Before beginning the forest carbon cycle game, there are two carbon cycle terms you need to know before starting the game:

 Carbon Process: A carbon cycle process (also called a flux) causes carbon to move from one reservoir to another.
 Examples of carbon processes are photosynthesis, respiration and combustion.
 A carbon cycle process (flux) causes carbon to move from one reservoir to another.
 Processes in the forest carbon cycle game include photosynthesis, respiration, decomposition, ingestion, excretion, combustion, exudation and diffusion

 Your teacher will set up the stations and tickets for the Lodgepole Forest Carbon Cycle game in your classroom.
 As you play the Forest Carbon Cycle game developed by the University Corporation for Atmospheric Research, you will take on the role of carbon atoms traveling through the various carbon reservoirs of a forest.
 The stations that you see posted around the classroom represent reservoirs of carbon typically found in a forest ecosystem.
 For example, if you are at the "ATMOSPHERE" station, then you are a carbon compound currently stored in the atmosphere reservoir.
-Carbon can stay in these reservoirs sometimes for short periods of time and in some cases, for much longer periods of time.
+Carbon can stay in these reservoirs sometimes for short time scales (minutes to years) and in some cases, for much longer time scales (thousands to millions of years).